coder/coder/docs/platforms/kubernetes/deployment-logs.md

 - Causes of pod provisioning failures, or why a pod is stuck in a pending state.
 - Visibility into when pods are OOMKilled, or when they are evicted.
-- Filter by namespace, field selector, and label selector to reduce Kubernetes API load.

 ## Prerequisites